morganthomas/winning-arguments/winning-arguments.md

 ## Speech acts

+One important concept in the philosophy of language is the distinction between acts of speech, and speech acts.
+This distinction seems to have been first introduced in a systematic way by [J.L.
+Austin, as late as 1962](http://pubman.mpdl.mpg.de/pubman/item/escidoc:2271128:3/component/escidoc:2271430/austin_1962_how-to-do-things-with-words.pdf).

+ * An **act of speech** (as I define it) is

 ## Truth

 What is truth?
 What does it mean for something to be true?
 Here are two definitions of "truth" that I looked up on Google: